LujainAlthobaiti/Machine_Learning_Bootcamp_By_SDAIA/README.md

 **- Overcoming_Model_Related_Challenges:** <be>

   This project's goal is to develop and assess several models that can be used to foretell whether a person survived the Titanic disaster or not.

+**- A_Better_Smoker_Detector:** <be>

+  In this project, we will not only attempt to predict whether or not a person smokes based on all the other dataset attributes, but also to do it as accurately as feasible.
+As a result, we will construct, assess, and enhance your model.